Henry Dearborn

-Background
+Early life

 Henry Dearborn was born February 23, 1751, to Simon Dearborn and Sarah Marston in North Hampton in the Province of New Hampshire.
 He was descended from Godfrey Dearborn, from Exeter in England, who came to the Massachusetts Bay Colony in 1639.
 Godfrey Dearborn settled first at Exeter, New Hampshire, and soon after at Hampton, where four successive generations of his descendants lived.
 Henry spent much of his youth in Epping, where he attended public schools.
 He grew up as an athletic boy, notably strong and a champion wrestler.
 He studied medicine under Dr. Hall Jackson of Portsmouth and opened a practice on the square in Nottingham, New Hampshire, in 1772.

 Dearborn was married three times: to Mary Bartlett in 1771, to Dorcas (Osgood) Marble in 1780, and to Sarah Bowdoin, widow of James Bowdoin, in 1813.
 Henry Alexander Scammell Dearborn was his son by his second wife.